aleasoluciones/gochecks/README.md

 Todo
 ====
- * include metrics with each check
+ * include tags with each check result